yansigit/ComfyUI-Nvidia-Docker/README.md

 A few examples scripts are provided in the `userscripts_dir` folder, such as installing `SageAttention` (see [userscripts_dir/20-SageAttention.sh](userscripts_dir/20-SageAttention.sh) for an example).

 FAQ:
-- The container will only run executable `.sh` scripts in this directory in alphanumerical order (`chmod -x script.sh` to disable execution of a given script)
+- The container will only run executable `.sh` scripts in this directory in alphanumerical order (`chmod -x script.sh` to disable execution of a given script).
+None of the scripts in the folder are executable by default.
 - Reserve its usage for installing custom nodes NOT available in ComfyUI Manager.
 - The scripts will be run with the `comfy` user, so you will need to use `sudo` commands if needed.
 - Some scripts might depend on previous scripts, so the order of execution is important: confirm that needed dependencies are met before performing installations.